Skip to content Skip to footer navigation

 What can a KitchenAid mixer do?

-Like all mixer brands, KitchenAid mixers have three main functions: whisk, mix and knead batters and doughs.
-A mixer takes away the grunt work of having to knead a mixture, whisk egg whites or mix a cake batter by hand, and their large mixing bowl capacities mean you can make things in bulk with ease.
+Like all mixer brands, KitchenAid mixers have three main functions: whisk, mix and knead.
+A mixer takes away the grunt work of having to knead a mixture, whisk egg whites or mix a cake batter by hand, and their large mixing bowl capacity means you can bake in bulk with ease.

-What sets a KitchenAid mixer apart isn't functionality but rather aesthetics.
-KitchenAid mixers stand out from the crowd with a distinctive look that any keen baker will be able to recognise, and there's a lot you can do to personalise your mixer (including getting a message or name engraved onto some models).
+What sets a KitchenAid mixer apart from other brands of mixer isn't functionality, but rather aesthetics.
+KitchenAid mixers stand out from the crowd with a distinctive look that any keen baker will be able to recognise.
+There's also a lot you can do to personalise your mixer, including getting a message or name engraved onto some models for a special touch.

 You can also buy an extra mixing bowl in a different design and add additional attachments (like a pasta maker or food grinder) to increase the mixer's functionality and versatility, and there are other KitchenAid appliances like toasters, kettles and food processors that you can buy to complement your mixer and match the look.